 Guitars, steam engines, & video games, oh my.

 Paul’s essay “Public Safety” was hand-selected by Roxane Gay to feature in her newsletter, The Audacity early in 2021.
-This piece can be found, in somewhat altered form, in Paul’s recently completed memoir, THE MESSENGER ALWAYS GETS SHOT, the story of surviving a gunshot to the head, enduring the predatory mechanisms built into personal injury litigation, and the ongoing struggles of traumatic brain injury.
+This piece can be found, in somewhat altered form, in Paul’s recently completed memoir, FRIENDLY FIRE, the story of surviving a gunshot to the head, enduring the predatory mechanisms built into personal injury litigation, and the ongoing struggles of traumatic brain injury.
 It is also the story of a friendship severed into two parts: the shooter and the shot.

 Paul is an avid fan of PlayStation, the Minnesota Timberwolves, and considers himself an undiscovered guitar phenom.
 He volunteers as a Railcar Manager for the historic Super Dome pulled by the Milwaukee Road 261 Steam Locomotive.